 Midwest FRA-Led Multistate Planning

-The Midwest has been chosen as one of two regions that will participate in a Federal Railroad Administration (FRA)-led multistate rail planning process!
-The region was chosen based on MIPRC’s Statement of Interest and Qualifications submitted on behalf of the Midwest in November 2014.
+The Midwest was chosen as one of two regions to participate in a Federal Railroad Administration (FRA)-led multistate rail planning process, based on MIPRC’s Statement of Interest and Qualifications submitted on behalf of the Midwest in November 2014.

 The twelve Midwestern state DOTs and MIPRC are the lead stakeholders for the project.
 Thirty supporting stakeholders include local governments, MPOs, railroads, public and private passenger rail operators, transit agencies, and other regional and statewide planning organizations.
 For a full list of stakeholders, click here.

 Information on the Midwest’s FRA-Led Planning Project (November 2015)